|Nursery 1||1 Sep 18 – 31 Aug 19||1 Sep 19 – 31 Aug 20||1 Sep 20 – 31 Aug 21|

-At Raintree, we pride ourselves on offering one of Bangkok’s best Kindergarten classes for 3-5 year olds.
-Our kindergarten classes usually have 14-16 children, led by a qualified and experienced kindergarten teacher and 1-2 assistants.
-Working closely with our Kindergarten class teachers, our specialist teachers including Music, Language and Physical Education, provide their expert knowledge to ensure our children have a wide variety of learning experiences.
+At Raintree, we pride ourselves on offering one of Bangkok’s best early years international kindergarten for 3-5 year olds.
+Our British curriculum kindergarten classes, usually comprise of 12-15 children, are led by a qualified and experienced kindergarten teacher and 1-2 assistants.
+Working closely with our kindergarten teachers, our specialist teachers, including Music, Languages and Physical Education, provide their expert knowledge to ensure our children have a wide variety of learning experiences.

 Here are some key benefits of composite kindergarten classes:

 - Older students are able to practice and reinforce their own skills as they teach them to the younger students as mentors and experts.